 - Will need heating in Cool temperate environments in winter, however heating would have probably been required for yellow mealworms (see above).
 Heating is relatively cheap compared to cost of buying mealworms (see heating section)

 - There is additional maintenance separating out the pupa into individual cells and hand picking out the beetles.
-This takes around 1m maintenance per day for a standard breeding setup that generates one breeding tray per week.
+This does not take as long as you may think.
+It would take less than 1minute maintenance per day for 60 pupa cells.

 Making a Species Work Better

-For many people the species they choose comes down to What the market Wants.
+For many people the species they choose comes down to what the market Wants.
 Lets face it there is no point breeding giant mealworms if all your clients want to buy yellow mealworms.
+Before expanding your operations find out what people actually want.

 Another factor to consider is that adding heat is relatively easy and cheap (heat mats or heaters) whilst cooling is often difficult and more expensive (air conditioning)….although their are a lot of cheap portable options that you can get for just a few hundred dollars second hand.
-Have a look at the heating section for relative costings.
-Given heat is easier to achieve than cooling, for the hobbyist giant mealworms are a good option to achieve good growths year round in warm to tropical environments.
+Given heat is easier to achieve than cooling, for the hobbyist giant mealworms are a good option to achieve good growths year round in cool and tropical environments.

 Below are some tips to make things work: